 Mock AWS Diagram

-Note: Certified by our trusted technical advisors, we also provide the HackerRank Skills Directory which clearly defines the AWS competencies that can be leveraged while assessing candidates.
+Note: Validated by our HackerRank's Skills Advisory Council, we also provide the HackerRank Skills Directory which clearly defines the AWS competencies that can be leveraged while assessing candidates.
 Please see the key competencies in the AWS Skills Directory here.